mozilla/addon-sdk/static-files/md/dev-guide/xpi.md

 allow you get a better idea of what's going on when a XPI is created.
 </span>

-Running `cfx xpi` in the directory of any package that contains an SDK Program will bundle the package and all its dependencies into a standalone XPI.
+Running `cfx xpi` in the directory of any package that contains a program will bundle the package and all its dependencies into a standalone XPI.
 This document explains how this process works under the hood.